MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 Microsoft has just announced two new modern workplace apps coming to HoloLens: Remote Assist and Layout.

-Soon, these apps will be available to download and distribute across your organization as part of a public preview.
+On May 22, 2018, these apps will be available to download and distribute across your organization as part of a public preview.
 In the meantime, here's what you need to know to prepare for the public preview of each app, to make sure your roll-out is smooth and seamless.

 ## Remote Assist